In the last 20 years few college football teams have gone through the change visualize below. Oregon is one of them.

 But the next question is: Where is the bus going and how will it get there?
 A unified game strategy that fits the players’ unique talents allows the coaching staff to work smarter, not just harder.
 Here’s an illustration: To better utilize the speed of QB’s Kellen Clemens and Jason Fife, Coach Bellotti wanted to change to a no-huddle, spread offense as early as 2003 but he just couldn’t get the other coaches fired up about it and the Ducks suffered it’s only losing season under Bellotti, 5-6 in 2004.

-Finally, to take advantage of QB Dennis Dixon’s dual threat, in 2005 he made a full commitment to it and brought in Gary Crowton as offensive coach but he had limited success moved on after a disappointing season and crushing defeat in the 2006 Las Vegas.
+Finally, to take advantage of QB Dennis Dixon’s dual threat, in 2005 he made a full commitment to it and brought in Gary Crowton as offensive coach but he had limited success.
+After a disappointing season and crushing defeat in the 2006 Las Vegas, he moved on.
 What took place after this bowl defeat was a little known team intervention led by Bellotti.
 There for his first team meeting was Chip Kelly, his perfect candidate to implement a fast-pace, no huddle spread-option offense.
 (For more details, click here.)
 Coach Kelly ended up being arguably the most innovative coach in the country with a four-year 46-7 record to show for it.
 With coach Kelly came a new mantra, Win The Day!

 2. PLAYER LEADERSHIP >> Talented Athletes become a Unified Team: